jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 ## Behavioral Modeling

 Behavioral modeling is used to describe complex circuits.
 It is primarily used to model sequential circuits, but can also be used to model pure combinatorial circuits.
-The mechanisms (statements) for modeling the behavior of a design are:
+The mechanisms (statements) for modeling the the behavior of a design are:

 ```initial``` Statements